lionel-arnaud-deltatre/the-archiver/README.md

 # the-archiver

+## why use Docker
+to avoid installing the dependencies of the action in the project repo calling the action

 ## set the archiver AWS keys in your project
 Because the archiver scripts are executed in the project scope, you need to add the 2 AWS keys as repository secrets:
 - ARCHIVER_AWS_ACCESS_KEY_ID